 Types of insulin medicines

-There are four main types:-
+There are four main types of insulin medication:

 - Rapid acting insulin: generally acts within five to ten minutes and can last up to four hours.
 This insulin is designed to cope with a sudden influx of glucose following a meal and is referred to as bolus insulin.